vergoh/vnstat/INSTALL_BSD.md

 An example cgi (`vnstat.cgi`) to be used with a http server with the image output support has been provided in the `examples` directory.
 Configuration options for the cgi are in the beginning of the file.
-Additional examples for using the json output are also available in the same directory.
+Additional examples for using the json output or providing a Prometheus compatible metrics endpoint are also available in the same directory.

 For executing the optional test suite, see the appendix at the end of this file.